List Of Strong Bases And Acids

 Proper storage and handling of strong acids and bases are crucial to prevent accidents and maintain the integrity of the substances.
 Here are some guidelines:

 • Store in appropriate containers: Use containers made of materials that are resistant to the specific acid or base.
-For example, hydrofluoric acid should be stored in plastic containers, as it can corrode glass.
+To give you an idea, hydrofluoric acid should be stored in plastic containers, as it can corrode glass.

 • Label containers clearly: Label all containers with the name of the substance, concentration, and any relevant hazard warnings.